Kowalski-RND/uProse/README.md

 Once updated, the loader will find the new post and display it on the page.

 ###License
-μLog is licensed under the MIT license.
+μ! is licensed under the MIT license.
 Go ahead and break / improve it!